darkhelmet/verboselogging/posts/get-your-wordpress-out-of-my-blogging-software.md

 - heroku
 - wordpress
 ---
-Hopefully you didn’t notice much, except the speed increase, but my blog is no longer on the behemoth that is Wordpress.
+Hopefully you didn't notice much, except the speed increase, but my blog is no longer on the behemoth that is Wordpress.

 While Wordpress served me well for quite some time on my [other